cellvia/foldify/README.md

 # foldify
 Fold your folders, any way you like.

-Import / require folders of any types of files, and evaluate / curry the results.
+Import / require folders of any filetypes; evaluate / curry the results.

 [![browser support](http://ci.testling.com/cellvia/foldify.png)](http://ci.testling.com/cellvia/foldify)